How to Incorporate in Delaware

 Delaware corporations must obtain a Delaware business license and paying the accompanying gross receipts tax.
 In addition, Delaware corporations are required to register with the Division of Revenue for other tax accounts.
 Delaware offers a consolidated application to register your organization with the Division of Revenue, the Division of Unemployment Insurance and the Office of Workers Compensation.

-- Form CRA: Combined Registration Application for State of Delaware Business License and/or Withholding Agent
+Agency: Delaware Department of Finance - Division of Revenue Form: Form CRA: Combined Registration Application for State of Delaware Business License and/or Withholding Agent Filing Method: Mail or online Agency Fee:

 By default, your corporation is taxed as a C-Corporation.
 Some corporations, especially smaller ones, benefit from electing S-Corp tax treatment: